-Honda makes a tape to wrap your wiring it that is made of scorching hot pepper.
-I had my wires wrapped in that tape and added mint throughout my car and no more problems!
+Honda makes a tape to wrap your wiring that’s made of scorching hot pepper.
+I wrapped my wires in that tape and added mint throughout my car.
+I experienced no more problems!

 (Look up the make and year of your car to see if you have soy wires.
 This little tip might save you thousands of dollars.
 You’re welcome!)

 I have mint everywhere now.
 In my car as an air freshener, in my engine, surrounding my house.
 Mint and I are best friends for life.
 It’s one of those giving friends that you can always rely on.